HamimAdal/Spatial-Characteristics/README.md

     <td><img src="https://github.com/HamimAdal/Spatial-Characteristics/blob/main/Figures/deviceCharacterization.jpg" width=800 height=400></td>
   </tr>
 </table>

+By recognizing the potential impacts (conflict and joint optimization) that individual devices may have on the environment, the Spatial Characteristic model can facilitate the development of a more adaptable and responsive IoT architecture for the user.

 <b> --The Spatial Characteristics model redefines and broadens the domain of spatial context and offers solutions to effectively achieve user requests</b>